fbpx

 Things to Do in West Coast Franz Josef Glacier November 2018

-While traveling through New Zealand, you can’t miss a stop at one (or both!) of these glaciers, it’s one of the best things to do in the West Coast.
+While traveling through New Zealand, you can’t miss a stop at one (or both!) of these glaciers, it’s one of the best things to do in West Coast New Zealand.

 Good to know: For the most up-to-date conditions on both Franz Josef and Fox, check out the daily glacier access update.
 When we visited in November 2018, the road to Fox Glacier was closed due to a recent landslide, so we were unable to visit.